raspberrypi/documentation/hardware/raspberrypi/bcm2711_bootloader_config.md

 ### uart_2ndstage
 If set to 0x1 then enable debug logging to the UART.
 In newer firmware versions (Raspberry Pi OS 2020-08-20 and later) UART logging is also automatically enabled in start.elf.
 This is also described on the [Boot options](../../configuration/config-txt/boot.md) page.

+The `BOOT_UART` property also enables bootloader UART logging but does not enable UART logging in `start.elf` unless `uart_2ndstage=1` is also set.

 Default: 0x0
 Version: 2020-09-03

 ### eeprom_write_protect
 Controls whether the bootloader and VLI EEPROMs are marked as write protected.

-** This has no effect unless the EEPROM `/WP` pin is pulled low (TP5).
-Similarly, /WP low only write protects the status register so if EEPROM write protect was not previously defined then the EEPROM would not actually be write protected **
+**This has no effect unless the EEPROM `/WP` pin is pulled low (TP5).
+Similarly, `/WP` low only write protects the EEPROM status register so if EEPROM write protect was not previously defined then the EEPROM would not actually be write protected**

 See: [Winbond W25x40cl datasheet](https://www.winbond.com/resource-files/w25x40cl_f%2020140325.pdf)